makeco-labs/stripe-kit/README.md

 # stripe-kit

-A CLI tool for managing Stripe subscription plans with database synchronization support.
+An unofficial CLI tool for managing Stripe subscription plans with database synchronization support.

 ## Installation